I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_drive_layout_information_gpt.md

 `UsableLength`

 Indicates the total usable space in bytes available on the drive.

+`MaxPartitionCount`

+Indicates the maximum number of partitions allowed on the drive.

 ## Remarks
 This structure contains the drive layout information that is specific to a drive with a GUID Partition Table partition.
 It is encapsulated within the <a href="..\ntdddisk\ns-ntdddisk-_drive_layout_information_ex.md">DRIVE_LAYOUT_INFORMATION_EX</a> structure.
 For further information see Intel's <i>Extensible Firmware Interface</i> specification.